uchicago-cs/chiventure/docs/README.md

 #### Action Management

 During the game, a player will be able to perform actions (pushing, pulling, opening, closing, etc.) that will usually affect the state of the game in some way.
-This component is responsible for processing actions like “take the orb” (and checking whether it is possible to perform that action)
+This component is responsible for processing actions like “TAKE orb” (and checking whether it is possible to perform that action)

 #### Checkpointing